 When selecting an ERP system from a Tier 1 vendor, consider what other business applications you may replace in the future.
-Do the ERP vendors under consideration offer those business applications?
+Does the vendor offer those business applications?
 Would it be beneficial to replace legacy systems as part of your ERP project plan?
-What is my digital strategy, and can this vendor be my partner for the long haul?
+What is your digital strategy, and can this vendor be your partner for the long haul?
 These types of questions may help you narrow down your list of potential ERP vendors.

 5. Consider Case Studies and References